 If you're completely new to photography, we recommend the Nikon D3500.
 It's affordable, relatively lightweight, and has a simple user interface, making it an easy jump from your smartphone.
 You won't find too many bells and whistles here, like 4k video capability or a flip-out screen, but this is a good choice for beginners because of its interactive 'Guide' shooting mode.
 Built right into the mode dial, the Guide Mode walks you through the basics of photography as you shoot.
 It isn't quite as helpful as having a photography teacher to show you the ropes, but it's the next best thing.

 While it's aimed at total beginners, the D3500 has a sensor on par with the Nikon D5600 above, able to capture excellent-quality images.
 Battery life is also fantastic, so it can last through long days of use without breaking a sweat.
 Ultimately, if you don't know your aperture from your ISO yet, the D3500 is one of the best beginner DSLR cameras you can get, thanks to its small size, simple design, and unique Guide Mode.
 However, like the D5600, it's been discontinued, though you can still find used models and previous generations at retailers like B&H Photo Video, KEH Camera, or eBay.

 Our recommendations above are what we think are currently the best DSLR cameras for beginners to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).

-If you'd like to choose for yourself, here's the list of all our reviews for interchangeable-lens DSLR cameras under $1,000.
+If you'd like to choose for yourself, here's the list of all our reviews for interchangeable-lens DSLR cameras, arranged in order of ascending price.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.